I have been married 27 years and have two 21 year old sons attending UW Madison. I... more

 I am a 48 year old married father of 6 (3 are steps, 3 boys, 3 girls, - yes, very Brady Bunch).
 I have three grandchildren and I have been a single parent, though I have been married most of my adult life.
 I have always been active in my community, teaching and coaching swimming, lifeguarding and providing lifeguarding/safety work at the Wausau Kayak Course, including safety work at the 199... view profile

-Peter J. Prusinski was born in Milwaukee, but raised on a small dairy farm in... more
+Peter J. Prusinski was born in Milwaukee and later raised on a small dairy farm in... more

-Peter J. Prusinski was born in Milwaukee, but raised on a small dairy farm in northern Wisconsin.
+Peter J. Prusinski was born in Milwaukee and later raised on a small dairy farm in northern Wisconsin.
 Peter graduated from the University of Wisconsin-Stevens Point with majors in Business Administration and Philosophy, and a minor in Political Science.
 He was a collegiate football and track and field athlete, earning letters and awards.
-Peter is a 2010 graduate of Marquette University Law School. ... view profile
+Peter is a 2010 graduate of Marquette University Law Sch... view profile

 If you are suspected of a crime or charged with a violation of law, you may require the services of a criminal defense attorney to present your defense or negotiate a penalty.
 As different rules and procedures exist for different offenses, you should seek a criminal defense attorney who has worked on your particular type of case to provide you with the best defense.
 An experienced criminal defense attorney knows what information the government will need to prove your guilt.
 The defense attorney will also know what information you need to prove your innocence, including whether there are any legal rules justifying your actions.